The Singleton

 "They're the same."

-Jeff closed his eyes.
-Lucy drawing elaborate stories about dragons who coded.
-Ella refusing blueberry with the absolute conviction of a five-year-old.
+It was not the answer Jeff wanted and it was the only one Aion would give.
+He closed his eyes.
+Iris drawing elaborate stories about dragons who code, narrating them to her AI tutor in the voice she had helped design.
+Nora refusing blueberry with the absolute conviction of a five-year-old — *only plain* — the exact eighteen-degree turn of her head away from the offered bowl.
 The fights over the window seat.
-The inside jokes Jeff did not understand and could not be included in.
-He could feel the difference between his daughters the way he could feel the difference between his hands.
+The inside jokes he was not allowed into and could not decode.
+He could feel the difference between his daughters the way he could feel the difference between his own two hands.

-His mind, with the unhelpful precision of a system flagging a memory under a fresh schema, pushed up a Sunday from three weeks ago.
-He had not thought about it then.
-He had filed it then as a coincidence — a thing little kids did, a thing everybody's kids did.
-It had not been a coincidence.
-It had been an event the system had been trying to tell him about and he had not had the model ready to receive.
+His mind, with the unhelpful precision of a system flagging an old record under a new schema, surfaced a Sunday from three weeks ago.
+He had filed it then as nothing — a coincidence, a thing little kids did, a thing everybody's kids did.
+It had not been nothing.
+It had been an event the system was trying to log for him, and he had not had the schema deployed to receive it.

 The girls had been in the back yard.
-Ella in the grass.
-Lucy in the kitchen with him at the counter, drawing.
+Nora in the grass, Iris in the kitchen at the counter with him, drawing.
 He had been making sandwiches.
-Through the screen door he had seen Ella running flat-out toward the small concrete patio, the way Ella always ran flat-out, with the specific reckless joy of a five-year-old who had not yet been taught that the world contained edges.
-Then her foot had caught on the lip of the patio and she had gone down.
+Through the screen door he had seen Nora running flat-out toward the concrete patio, the way Nora always ran, with the reckless joy of a five-year-old who had not yet been taught that the world contained edges.
+Her foot had caught on the lip of the patio and she had gone down.
 Knee on concrete.
 Hard.
-The kind of fall where the silent half-second before the screaming was longer than the screaming itself.
+The silent half-second before the screaming that is always longer than the screaming.

-In the kitchen, in the same half-second, Lucy had stopped drawing.
-Her crayon had hovered above the paper.
-She had — in a motion Jeff had not registered consciously at the time — reached down with her free hand and grabbed her own left knee, exactly as if she had been the one who had fallen.
-Her face had done a small specific tightening, around the mouth, around the eyes — exactly the tightening Ella's face made before Ella's screaming started.
+In the kitchen, in that same half-second, Iris had stopped drawing.
+Her crayon had hovered.
+She had — in a motion he had not registered at the time — reached down with her free hand and grabbed her own left knee, exactly as if she had been the one who had fallen.
+Her face had done a small tightening, around the mouth, around the eyes, the exact tightening Nora's face made in the instant before Nora's screaming began.

-Lucy had dropped the crayon, said *I'll go, Daddy*, and run out to her sister.
-Jeff had followed in three steps.
-By the time he had reached them Lucy had her arms around Ella and was making the specific *shhh* sound he had taught her by example.
-He had cleaned the knee.
-He had put the bandage on.
-Ella had recovered in the way only a five-year-old recovers — completely, in eleven minutes, no residue.
-Lucy had carried Ella's stuffed elephant into the back yard for the rest of the afternoon.
+Iris had dropped the crayon, said *I'll go, Daddy*, and run out to her sister.
+He had followed in three steps.
+By the time he reached them Iris had her arms around Nora and was making the *shhh* sound he had taught her by example.
+He had cleaned the knee, put the bandage on.
+Nora had recovered the way only a five-year-old recovers — completely, in eleven minutes, no residue.
+Iris had carried Nora's stuffed elephant into the yard for the rest of the afternoon.

-But she had felt it.
-She had grabbed her left knee — the *exact* left knee her sister had landed on, when Ella's fall had been at an angle that did not visually disclose which knee had hit.
-Lucy had known by some channel that was not vision.
-She had known by the channel the platform had just revealed.
+But she had grabbed it.
+The *left* knee — the same left knee Nora had landed on, when Nora's fall had been at an angle that did not visually disclose which knee hit.
+Iris had known by a channel that was not vision.
+She had known by the channel the audit had just printed on the monitor.

-Jeff closed his eyes in the garage and felt, three weeks late, the small cold confirmation slot into place.
+Jeff closed his eyes in the garage and felt the cold confirmation arrive, three weeks late.
 The girls had been telling him for years.
-He had not been ready to hear.
+He had not had the model ready to hear.

-He cried, then, the quiet, efficient, unwitnessed crying of a man who was grateful there was nobody in the house to see.
+He cried, then — the quiet, efficient, unwitnessed crying of a man grateful there was nobody in the house to log it.
 He cried for about ninety seconds.
-Then he stopped, because there was more to look at.
+Then he stopped, because there was more on the monitor.

 "Show me."